 After running the command, the tool will automatically create a directory named “Recovery_[date and time]” on the destination drive you specify.

 Before you continue, you should determine the “mode” you want to scan for the deleted file.
 There are three modes, Default, Segment, and Signature.
 Default is the fastest mode, while Segment is similar but slower and more thorough.
 Signature mode can search for files by type—it supports ASF, JPEG, MP3, MPEG, PDF, PNG, and ZIP files.
 (Searching for “ZIP” files will also find Office documents stored in formats like DOCX, XLSX, and PPTX.)

 You’ll need to know what file system the drive you’ll be scanning is formatted with.
 To find this, open File Explorer, right-click the drive under This PC, and select “Properties.”
 You’ll see the file system displayed on the “General” tab.

 Here’s when you should use the different modes:

-- Are you trying to find a file you recently deleted on a drive formatted with NTFS, which is the default Windows 10 file system?
+- Are you trying to find a file you recently deleted on a drive formatted with NTFS, which is the default Windows 10 and 11 file system?
 Use Default mode.

 - If you’re scanning an NTFS drive in another situation—for example, if you deleted the file a while ago, you formatted the drive, or you’re dealing with a corrupt drive—try Segment mode first and then try Signature mode afterward.